Fritz Waerndorfer: Patron of the arts

 Through Hermann Bahr, Waerndorfer came into contact with the Vienna Secession and its leading members such as Josef Hoffmann, Gustav Klimt and Koloman Moser.

 Fritz and Lili commissioned Hoffmann and Moser to redecorate their home in the new style.
 "Just inside their front door opened, the entrance hall displayed the harmonious Hoffmann style, its blend of ideal squares and parallel lines.
-On a pedestal there was the first of sixteen sculptures by the Belgian scuptor and graphic artist George Minne, a Waerndorfer favorite.
+On a pedestal there was the first of sixteen sculptures by the Belgian sculptor and graphic artist George Minne, a Waerndorfer favorite.
 Fritz Wearndorfer was the first owner of Minne's most famous work, The Fountain of Five Kneeling Boys (1898), exhibited by the Secession in Vienna 1900 and now in the collection of the Museum of Fine Arts, Ghent.
 Another work by Minne, the marble Le Macon or The Bricklayer, was displayed in the Waerndorfer's Galerium."
 Gustav Klimt's Still Water.
 Park At Schlosskammer hung prominently next to the fireplace in the living room.

 In 1902 Fritz Waerndorfer ordered from Charles Rennie Mackintosh of Glasgow the furnishing of a music salon in the villa in Vienna 18th, Carl-Ludwig-Strasse 45 (today Weimarer Strasse 59, corner Colloredogasse 19), where he and his wife lived with his father Samuel (1843-1907) and his brother August (1865-1940).
 The father and the two brothers were registered in 1902 (in the spelling Wärndorfer) in Lehmann's allgemeiner Wohnungs-Anzeiger für Wien as partners of the Náchoder Baumwollspinnerei Wärndorfer, Benedict, Mautner.

 Margaret Macdonald Mackintosh designed a frieze for the salon at the same time based on motifs by the Belgian poet Maurice Maeterlinck's "The Seven Princesses".

 So-called.
 Waerndorfer frieze from the music salon of the Villa Waerndorfer in Vienna, 1906, exhibited at MAK Vienna.